amiths22/Hospital-Application/LAB4_README.md

         em.remove(createMe);
         tx.commit();

- //In this block we are creating a new row and checking if its available
+ In this block we are creating a new row and checking if its available
  ----------------------------------------------------------------------------------------------------
 **Test Read**
  #Read

         Patient readMe= em.createQuery("select p from Patient p WHERE p.name='Satya'", Patient.class).getSingleResult();

         assertEquals("Satya",readMe.getName());
-//In this block we are using select query to find the given value from the table
+In this block we are using select query to find the given value from the table
 -----------------------------------------------------------------------------------------------------
 **Test Update**
 #Update

         @Test
         public void updateTest(){

         Patient updateMe= em.createQuery("select p from Patient p WHERE p.name='Satya'", Patient.class).getSingleResult();
         tx.begin();
         updateMe.setAddress("Banglore");
         tx.commit();

         Patient compareMe=em.find(Patient.class,updateMe.getId());
         assertEquals(updateMe.getAddress(),compareMe.getAddress());
-//In this block we are updating a row in the table and checking if it gets updated in the database
+In this block we are updating a row in the table and checking if it gets updated in the database
 ----------------------------------------------------------------------------------------------------
 **Test Delete**
 #Delete

         public void deleteTest(){
         Patient deleteMe=new Patient("Almitha",PatientGender.Female,LocalDate.of(1990, Month.MARCH, 20),"Hassan");
         tx.begin();
         em.persist(deleteMe);